East African People and exploring their cultures and tribes

 Everyone is talking about social responsibility in the hospitality industry and socially responsible tourism in the tourism industry.
 Responsible travel is about being a concerned citizen and taking into account the impacts of your movements when you travel – on the environment, the communities, the natural resources and the economics.
 In other words, in East Africa, where does your money go when you travel and are you making a personal difference to other people and living things by being there?

-Socially responsible travel focuses on the communities in another place and the buzzwords are cultural appreciation – appreciating the incredible cultural world of the traditions and ceremonies of the East African tribes.
-Sustainable tourism is the way forward, preserving nature and East African culture while benefiting local communities.
-Let’s tread lightly and make our journeys matter.
+Sustainable cultural tourism is the way forward, preserving nature and East African culture while benefiting local communities.
+Let’s tread lightly on the lives of African people and respect the African cultures and traditions that make our journeys matter.

 Open chat